for care to be effective it must respond well to a patient’s situation

 what is care that fits?

 For care to be effective it must respond well to a patient’s situation.
 To do so, care must be bio-medically correct with a sound argument backing its implementation.
 In addition, it should be consistent with the patient’s personal values, desires, and goals.
-Lastly, care should be feasible given the resources that can be mobilized and the opportunity costs of doing so (what will have to be shifted, postponed or cancelled to make room for the new tasks).
+Lastly, care should be feasible given the resources that can be mobilized and the opportunity costs of doing so (what will have to be shifted, postponed or canceled to make room for the new tasks).
 Not all care recommended as safe and effective for patients like this will fit well in the care of a particular patient.
 To fit, such care must be tailored so that it makes intellectual, emotional, and practical sense to this patient.

 who we are